ASofterSpace/assAccountant/README.md

 **Platform:** Windows / Linux

-This is our accountant.
+This is our accountant, Mari (Multifunctional Accounting & Reminding Infrastructure.)
 We tell them which invoices we sent out, and which ones we received, and they prepare everything that is necessary for our taxes. :)

 ## Setup